ThreeDotsLabs/watermill/README.md

 ## Stability

-Watermill is already in v1.0.0 and is production-ready.
-API is already stable and will be not changed without changing the major version.
+Watermill v1.0.0 has been released and is production-ready.
+The public API is stable and will not change without changing the major version.

 To ensure, that all Pub/Sub implementations are stable and safe to use in the production, we created [set of tests](https://github.com/ThreeDotsLabs/watermill/blob/master/pubsub/tests/test_pubsub.go#L34) which needs to be passed by every implementation before merging to master.
 All tests are also executed in [*stress*](https://github.com/ThreeDotsLabs/watermill/blob/master/pubsub/tests/test_pubsub.go#L171) mode - that means that we are running all the tests **20x** in parallel.